gaurav-kispotta/browser-os/README.md

-# Easy Kiosk - Custom Arch Linux OS
+# Browser OS - Minimal Arch Linux for Browsing

-A customized Arch Linux distribution designed for kiosk applications with custom branding.
+A minimal Arch Linux distribution designed to boot directly into Mozilla Browser and nothing else.

 ## Overview

-This project creates a minimal, secure Arch Linux-based operating system tailored for kiosk displays.
+Browser OS is a lightweight, secure operating system tailored for single-purpose browsing environments.
 It features:

-- Automatic boot to a fullscreen browser application
+- Automatic boot into Mozilla Browser in fullscreen mode
-- Custom branding and splash screens
+- Minimal system footprint for fast boot times
-- Locked-down environment with restricted user access
+- Locked-down environment with no additional applications or user access
-- Optimized for performance and reliability
+- Optimized for simplicity and reliability

 ## Project Structure